pmyla1/Project3_Group6/README.md

 In order to successfully install fastSTRUCTURE you can follow the guidelines given on the fastSTRUCTURE GitHub page in the following link [fastSTRUCTURE](https://rajanil.github.io/fastStructure/).

+## Scripts

+Some of the linked scripts were written on the HPC using various software packages on a shared conda environment, whereas others were written and executed on a local machine using other packages in a local miniconda environment.